nunobrum/spicelib/README.md

 ## History
 * Version 1.4.8
+    * Fixing Issue #269 - Support for Ø,€,£,× components for Qspice
     * Fixing Issue #262 - Support for comments in netlists
     * SpiceEditor: Allow writing of netlists directly to an io.StringIO buffer (Issue  #258)
 * Version 1.4.7